List of unmanned aerial vehicle applications: Law enforcement

-Many police departments in India have procured UAVs for law and order and aerial surveillance.
+Many police departments in the world have procured UAVs for law and order and aerial surveillance.
 UAVs have been used for domestic police work in Canada and the United States.
 A dozen US police forces had applied for UAV permits by March 2013.
 UAVs have been used by U.S. Customs and Border Protection since 2005. with plans to use armed UAVs.
 The FBI stated in 2013 that they use UAVs for "surveillance".

 In 2014, it was reported that five English police forces had obtained or operated UAVs for observation.
 Merseyside police caught a car thief with a UAV in 2010, but the UAV was lost during a subsequent training exercise and the police stated the UAV would not be replaced due to operational limitations and the cost of staff training.

 Approximately 167 police and fire departments bought unmanned aerial vehicles in the United States in 2016, double the number that were purchased in 2015.